David R. Martinez

 Mr. Martinez has held many past Laboratory leadership roles, including Leader of the Embedded Digital Systems Group and Head of the ISR Systems and Technology Division.
 Mr. Martinez also served in a leadership role as President and Chairman of Mercury Federal Systems.
 In 2011, Mr. Martinez became Principal Staff in the Communication Systems and Cyber Security Division, where he focused on technical and programmatic development in the areas of cybersecurity, enterprise architectures, system applications, and cloud computing.

 Early in Mr. Martinez' career at the Laboratory, he led major accomplishments through the development of a series of unique high-performance embedded computing processors for a classified Laboratory program.
 The processor work for this program was successfully transitioned to a major defense acquisition program, and the influence of the technology work that he co-developed continues to have an impact in the Department of Defense.
 He was elected an IEEE Fellow "for technical leadership in the development of high-performance embedded computing for real-time defense systems."
-In 2008, he and his co-authors released a successful book entitled High Performance Embedded Computing Handbook, which is highly referenced within the embedded computing research community.
+In 2008, he and his co-authors released a successful book titled High Performance Embedded Computing Handbook, which is highly referenced within the embedded computing research community.
 Mr. Martinez also had a major role in establishing the Laboratory's High Performance Embedded Computing (HPEC) workshop, which transitioned in 2012 to become a major annual IEEE conference.

 Mr. Martinez had a significant role in growing the Laboratory's AI portfolio, and he has worked to develop strong relationships with the AI technology development community outside of the Laboratory.
 Mr. Martinez developed some of the Laboratory's early roadmaps for decision support, and later he and his co-authors wrote a milestone Laboratory AI Report in 2018.
 Most recently, he co-led the development of a new online course called "AI: A System Engineering Approach" to teach a more rigorous approach to creating new AI technology.